You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 Second, recognize that the Libs have changed the rules of the game by infiltrating the GOP.

-I mean, after all, uh, how do you think M McCain won the nomination?
+I mean, after all, how do you think McCain won the nomination?

-And conservatives better wake up and and catch up with modern political strategy.
+And conservatives better wake up and catch up with modern political strategy.

 Because the only way that we are going to get the game back in our favor is if we turn the tables and get as many conservatives as possible on every Democratic ticket from dog catcher to president.

-We all get exercised over who the presidential nominee is going to be or who the majority leader is going to be, when in fact, if you could control the LA City Council, or whatever city you live in out there in the basin, if if you could control your county commission, your city council, your school board, I would gladly give up quite frankly the presidency in some cases when when in fact you had control at the grassroots.
+We all get exercised over who the presidential nominee is going to be or who the majority leader is going to be when, in fact, if you could control the L.A.
+City Council or whatever city you live in out there in the basin, if you could control your county commission, your city council, your school board, I would gladly give up, quite frankly, the presidency in some cases when, in fact, you had control at the grassroots.

-Unfortunately, you look at the at the grassroots and all these these tentacles of local government, and they are liberal bastions.
+Unfortunately, you look at the grassroots and all these tentacles of local government, and they are liberal bastions.

-So I I think the the starting locally, the only honest thing the environmental community ever said, you know, the thing globally act locally, that would be one particular route.
+So I think starting locally, the only honest thing the environmental community ever said, you know, think globally, act locally, that would be one particular route.

-Well, we have to do it as a blitz, though, because once they catch on to what we're doing, then they're gonna do something back.
+Well, we have to do it as a blitz, though, because once they catch on to what we're doing, then they're going to do something back.

 Well, how would you infiltrate the Democratic Party?

-Just you know Well, simply you put you put as many real conservatives on the Democratic ticket uh as possible, because Democrats don't really think about who they're voting for.
+Well, simply, you put as many real conservatives on the Democratic ticket as possible because Democrats don't really think about who they're voting for.

-They vote according to who sounds like they have the best name or what color they're gonna do.
+They vote according to who sounds like they have the best name or what color they're voting for.

-Well, are you saying are you suggesting that they pull a a bit of a con game, they talk like a Democrat, and then once they elected, they're they govern?
+They talk like a Democrat, and then once they elected, they govern?

 No, no.